When Can We Ignore Measurement Error in the Running Variable?: Setup and main results

 Let $T(1)$ denote the potential treatment status of the individual if they are assigned to treatment, and let $T(0)$ denote their status if they are not assigned to treatment.
 The observed treatment is given by $T=T(Z)$, and the observed outcome is given by $Y=Y(T(Z))=Y(0)+T(Z)(Y(1)-Y(0))$.
 Let $\mathfrak{C}$ denote the event that an individual is a complier, that is $T(1)>T(0)$.
 Finally, in analogy to the conditional means $g$ and $g_{t}$, let $p(x)=E[T\mid X=x]$ and $p_{z}(x)=E[T(z)\mid X=x]$ for $z\in \{0,1\}$.

-We replace the sharp \ac{RD} condition that all individuals comply with the treatment assignment ($T=Z$) with the weaker condition that a non-zero fraction of individuals complies with it, and that nobody defies the treatment assignment (in analogy with the monotonicity condition in \citealp{ImAn94}): \begin{enumerate}[label = (\emph{F\arabic*})] \item $P(T(1)\geq T(0)\mid X=0) =1$, and $P(T(1)>T(0)\mid X=0)>0$. \end{enumerate} Next, we replace the continuity assumption~\ref{item:c2} with a continuity assumption on the first stage and reduced form regression functions:\footnote{Analogous to an instrumental variables regression that uses $Z$ as an instrument, these are (non-parametric) regressions of $T$ and $Y$, respectively, onto $Z$ and $X$.} \begin{enumerate}[label = (\emph{F\arabic*})] \item $p_{z}(x)$ and $E\left[Y\left(T\left(z\right) \right)\mid X=x\right] $, $z=0,1$, are continuous at 0. \end{enumerate} Intuitively, if treatment eligibility $Z$ did not change at the cutoff but was instead fixed, this condition implies that the observed outcome $Y=Y(T(Z))$ would be continuous at $0$.
+We replace the sharp \ac{RD} condition that all individuals comply with the treatment assignment ($T=Z$) with the weaker condition that a non-zero fraction of individuals complies with it, and that nobody defies the treatment assignment (in analogy with the monotonicity condition in \cite{ImAn94}): \begin{enumerate}[label = (\emph{F\arabic*})] \item $P(T(1)\geq T(0)\mid X=0) =1$, and $P(T(1)>T(0)\mid X=0)>0$. \end{enumerate} Next, we replace the continuity assumption~\ref{item:c2} with a continuity assumption on the first stage and reduced form regression functions:\footnote{Analogous to an instrumental variables regression that uses $Z$ as an instrument, these are (non-parametric) regressions of $T$ and $Y$, respectively, onto $Z$ and $X$.} \begin{enumerate}[label = (\emph{F\arabic*})] \item $p_{z}(x)$ and $E\left[Y\left(T\left(z\right) \right)\mid X=x\right] $, $z=0,1$, are continuous at 0. \end{enumerate} Intuitively, if treatment eligibility $Z$ did not change at the cutoff but was instead fixed, this condition implies that the observed outcome $Y=Y(T(Z))$ would be continuous at $0$.
 As a result, any discontinuity must be due to change in treatment eligibility, which allows for identification of causal effects.
+Conditions~\ref{item:f1} and~\ref{item:f2} are analogous to the standard fuzzy \ac{RD} assumptions, but applied to $X$ rather than $X^{*}$.